 There May Be More to Making a Choice Than You Think

-Most of my life I’ve resided in two-story homes – or in upper floors of apartment buildings.
+For most of my life, I’ve resided in two-story homes – or in upper floors of apartment buildings.
 From my grandparents to my schoolmates and a number of my relatives, two-story homes have been the norm.

 We all loved that two-story house surrounded by shrubs and shade trees.
-However, when one of my aunts and her family moved to a one-story bungalow in a subdivision lined with all these amazing single-level structures, my perspective shifted.
+However, my perspective shifted when one of my aunts and her family moved to a one-story bungalow in a subdivision lined with all these amazing single-level structures.
 All I could think about was the convenience of having everything on one floor.

 Over the years, I’ve gone back and forth between a one-story or two-story home.
 Certainly, there are people like me who are open to either plan – or inspired by both.
 But because there can be only one choice for your dream home, let’s look at the advantages and limitations of both versions – and help you decide.

 Why Would You Go with a One-Story Design?

 As it rode the crest of the Post-War boom when the one-story ranch represented the fulfillment of the American dream, the single-story design was the trend across the country.
 It reached its peak in 1973, with one-story homes making up 67 percent of new home construction.
 While numbers have declined today, the one-story home still holds plenty of charm for Americans.